 Finally, your biases and idols have announced a Philippine tour, but the venue in the poster says: Philippine Arena.
 So now you're torn because getting there requires more effort.

 The Philippine Arena, dubbed as the "world's largest indoor arena," is a 55,000-seater arena located at Ciudad de Victoria in Sta.
 Maria and Bocaue in Bulacan.
-Concerts like Harry Style's Love on Tour and Seventeen's BE THE SUN are among the concerts held in the said arena recently.
-Another group that is set to perform there this year is BLACKPINK.
-They will hold their two-day BLACKPINK WORLD TOUR [BORN PINK] MANILA on March 25 and 26.
+Concerts like Harry Style's Love on Tour and Seventeen's BE THE SUN are among the concerts held in the said arena.
+BLACKPINK also held their two-day BLACKPINK WORLD TOUR [BORN PINK] MANILA in the same venue in March.

 Getting there is not that easy for most concert-goers.
 Not only is it about 30 kilometers north of Metro Manila, but commuting to the venue can be complicated especially if you're not familiar with the area.

 Don't let this stop you from seeing your favorite artists perform live.
 To help you plan your trip to the Philippine Arena, here is everything you need to know.

 Using a private car to the venue may be the easiest and fastest way to get to the arena.
 However, it can be more expensive.